-Opinion | If Biden wins, he must play hardball against GOP obstruction.
+Opinion | If Joe Biden wins, he must play hardball against GOP obstruction.
 Here’s how.

 That will not be the case for Biden.
 The question he’ll confront is how far Republicans are willing to go to deprive him of the aides he needs to run the government.

 They may not yet know themselves.
-But I’d say they’ll string Biden along for as long as possible, telling him they’ll vote to confirm nominees if only he gives them the right ones.
+But I’d say that they will string Biden along for as long as possible, telling him they’ll vote to confirm nominees if only he gives them the right ones.
 How about some centrist Democrats?
-Well ... no. Too liberal.
+Well . . . no. Too liberal.
 How about moderate Republicans?
-Mmm … no, still too liberal.
+Mmm . . . no, still too liberal.
 How about different moderate Republicans?
-Well ... we’ll think about it.
+Well . . . we’ll think about it.
 It could drag on for months.

 The key question is whether Biden allows them to pull him into that briar patch.
 Because he has an alternative: He could say, “Confirm my picks, or I’m going to use the Vacancies Act to fill those positions, and you’ll have nothing to say about it.”

-The Vacancies Act sets out the rules for presidents to fill vacancies, and as Jeff Hauser of the Revolving Door Project argues, it will give Biden all the power he needs.
+The Vacancies Act sets out the rules for presidents to fill open positions, and as Jeff Hauser of the Revolving Door Project argues, it will give Biden all the power he needs.

 “Every president had relied on a version of the Vacancies Act to run the government,” Hauser told me.
 That’s because it permits the president to take any official who has been confirmed to another position, or any high-ranking and established civil servant already in the government, and use them to fill vacancies.

-Presidents routinely use the Act this way at various levels, Hauser said, adding that this could be used to fill cabinet slots.
+Presidents routinely use the act this way at various levels, Hauser said, adding that this could be used to fill Cabinet slots.
 That person can then hire deputies, and the government would operate perfectly well.

 It does mean, however, that because they’d have to be drawn from within the government, the acting secretaries would be civil servants instead of the ex-politicians or business leaders who often get those jobs.
-What if instead of wrangling over the nomination of some hospital corporation CEO to be secretary of Health and Human Services, Biden just gave Anthony Fauci the job?
+What if, instead of wrangling over the nomination of some hospital corporation CEO to be secretary of health and human services, Biden just gave Anthony S. Fauci the job?

-That’s not to mention that the president can, with the cooperation of the House Speaker, declare Congress in recess and then make recess appointments.
-The very prospect of Biden playing that kind of hardball might make Republicans step back from giving him too much trouble on his cabinet nominations.
+That’s not to mention that the president can, with the cooperation of the House speaker, declare Congress in recess and then make recess appointments.
+The very prospect of Biden playing that kind of hardball might make Republicans step back from giving him too much trouble regarding his Cabinet nominations.